Our Methodology

 | 18–21°C (64–70°F) | +4% | Consistent with the mid range of Ely et al. findings for recreational runners. |

 That base penalty is then scaled by a factor between 0.7× and 1.5×, derived from your predicted marathon pace.
 A faster runner receives a smaller multiplier; a slower runner receives a larger one.
+The scale factor is calculated as: max(0.7, min(1.5, 0.7 + (pace in sec/km − 240) ÷ 200)).
+At 4:00/km (240 sec/km) the factor is 0.7×; at 6:30/km (390 sec/km) it is 1.45×.
 The practical effect is significant: in warm conditions, a faster marathoner and a slower one at the same temperature can experience meaningfully different levels of performance loss.
 The slower runner spends substantially more time on course, and heat stress compounds across that additional duration.

 These penalties are population-level estimates derived from race results data.
 Individual response to heat varies significantly based on acclimatisation, fitness, age, body composition, and hydration status.
 The model cannot account for these factors.
 At higher temperatures in particular, the penalty applied to your prediction is a rough guide — not a precise figure.
 Individual response to extreme heat varies too widely for any formula to capture accurately.
 If you are entering a temperature above 25°C, treat the output with additional caution and check whether your race organisation has issued specific guidance on conditions.

 We determine a confidence level based on the quality of the inputs provided, then use it to set the width of the predicted range.
 The thresholds below are the model's chosen boundaries.
-In practice, confidence shifts gradually rather than at sharp cut-offs, so treat the level as a guide rather than a precise classification:
+In practice, confidence shifts gradually rather than at sharp cut-offs, so treat the level as a guide rather than a precise classification.
+The criteria for each level are our own practical choices about what constitutes reliable prediction inputs — not externally validated cutoffs.

 | Level | Range width | When it applies |